timcrutchley/AWS-CLF/Docs/Section 01 - Introduction/07 - Quiz 1 - What is Cloud Computing/Readme.md

 <details>
         <summary>
-        A company wouuld like to benefit from the advantages of the Public Cloud but would like to keep snesitive assets in its own infrastructure.
+        A company would like to benefit from the advantages of the Public Cloud but would like to keep sensitive assets in its own infrastructure.
 Which deployment model should the company use?
         - Private Cloud
         - Public Cloud
         - Hybrid Cloud